dreadflopp/dreadsskyrimbuild/content/Post Installation/_index.md

 1. IN MO, click on the puzzle icon
 1. Choose *Precache Grass* and wait.
 This will start Skyrim, which will crash multiple times.
 This is normal.
 The process takes time, about 2 hours is normal.
+1. Move the grass files from the overwrite folder into their own mod folder.

 ## Generating LOD files